Canonical translation surfaces for computing Veech groups: Introduction

-We give a new algorithm for computing Veech groups of translation surfaces (compact and without boundary).
+We give a new algorithm for computing Veech groups of translation surfaces (compact and without boundary), see \S\ref{ss:algoOut}.
 For a lattice surface, our algorithm completely computes the group.
-Our approach is different from the general algorithms in the literature \cite{Bowman} (see also \cite{Veech2}), \cite{ BroughtonJudge, Mukamel, SmillieWeiss} (of which it seems only the algorithm of Mukamel \cite{Mukamel} has been implemented), as well as from the special case algorithms \cite{Schmithusen, Freidinger}.
-As with most of these others, this algorithm has two parts: determining group elements and building a fundamental domain for the action of the group on the hyperbolic plane.
+Our approach is different from the general algorithms in the literature \cite{Bowman} (see also \cite{Veech2}), \cite{ BroughtonJudge, Mukamel, SmillieWeiss} (implementations exist for the algorithms of Mukamel \cite{Mukamel} and, as of quite recently by S.~Freedman \cite{Freedman}, of Bowman \cite{Bowman}), as well as from the special case algorithms \cite{Schmithusen, Freidinger}.
+As with most of these others, our algorithm has two parts: determining group elements and building a fundamental domain for the action of the group on the hyperbolic plane.